Jarred Kelenic Player Props: Mariners vs. Cubs

 Jarred Kelenic At The Plate

-- Kelenic has three doubles, a home run and two walks while hitting .300.
+- Kelenic has four doubles, two home runs and four walks while hitting .333.

-- Kelenic is batting .412 with one homer during his last games and is on a five-game hitting streak.
+- Kelenic is batting .444 with two homers during his last outings and is riding a six-game hitting streak.

-- Kelenic has had a base hit in seven of nine games this year, and multiple hits once.
+- In eight of 10 games this year (80.0%), Kelenic has reached base via hit, and that includes multiple hits twice.

-- He has hit a long ball in one of nine games, and in 3.1% of his plate appearances.
+- In 10 games played this season, he has gone deep in two of them.

-- He has scored in three games this year (33.3%), but has had no multi-run games.
+- He has scored in four games this season (40.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.